georgepappy/LinearRegression/writeup_final_project_george_pappy.md

 ## Design

 The clients primarily deal with single family home sales, which aligns well with the current belief that the market for such residential properties behaves uniquely relative to the market for condominiums and other multi-family dwellings.
-Therefore, the data to be considered will be all single family home sales over the past three months in the West San Fernando Valley, using the 405 Freeway as the East-West cutoff line (i.e., every home sale to the east of this line will be disregarded).
+Therefore, the data considered was all single family home sales over the past three months in the West San Fernando Valley, using the 405 Freeway as the East-West cutoff line (i.e., every home sale to the east of this line was disregarded).
+This data was used to train, validate and test predictive models.

 ## Data

-The data used for modeling in this project was scraped from a publicly-available real estate website and consists of a target variable (Home Sale Price) and ten predictors:
+The modeling data was scraped from a publicly-available real estate website and consists of a target variable (Home Sale Price) and ten predictors:

 - Beds (integer) 			: number of bedrooms
 - Baths (float)                : number of bathrooms (0.5 for toilet only, 0.75 add shower, 1.0 add tub and shower)